How does auto-renewal work?

-I am enrolled in auto-renewal but received a pop-up message in Tableau informing me my licence will expire soon.
+I am enrolled in auto-renewal but received a pop-up message in Tableau informing me that my licence will expire soon.

 What happens if my credit card is declined?
 Will I lose access to my Tableau products?

 We will charge your credit card within 48 hours of your renewal date.
 If your card is declined, we will send you an email notice with a link to your invoice page to make your renewal payment.
 If you do not make a payment before the renewal date, the impact will depend on the type of licence you have (more information here).
-You can access your renewal invoices through the Tableau Customer Portal “My invoices” page or by emailing email@example.com with your primary contact email and seven-digit order number as found on your itemised purchase report.
+You can access your renewal invoices available through the Tableau Customer Portal “My invoices” page or by emailing email@example.com with your primary contact email and seven-digit order number as found on your itemised purchase report.